 Innocent-seeming emails can contain infected file attachments, links to websites hosting malicious code that can execute in dangerous ways, and phishing scams designed to obtain your credentials in order to impersonate you, your business and potentially steal or damage your data.

-In the last few weeks, I’ve seen a flurry of activity online about weak passwords, the top silly passwords from 2016 and all sorts of advice about how to keep your identity safe online.
-I recently attended an event focused on “cyber security” and was amazed at the number of small businesses who’d fallen victim to some kind of attack (typically ransomware).
+In the last few weeks, I’ve seen a flurry of activity about weak passwords, the top silly passwords from 2016 and all sorts of advice about how to keep your identity safe online.
+I also attended an event focused on cybersecurity and was amazed at the number of small businesses who’d fallen victim to some kind of attack (typically ransomware).
 In this post, I’ll cover my top 5 password security tips to help you and your business stay protected.

 5. Pick a good password

 I say good rather than strong because when people think of strong they default to difficult-to-remember and that leads to people doing silly things like writing their password down somewhere.
 A good password is one that’s easy for you to remember, distinct from other passwords, difficult for attackers to guess and one that you won’t feel the need to write down.